 Then pick the devpod to delete and confirm.
 Or pass in the name of the devpod you want to delete as an argument.

-So once you have a DevPod you can synchronise your local source code into your DevPod via the jx sync command:
+Otherwise if you are using a desktop IDE you can synchronise your local source code into your DevPod via the jx sync command.